 The details above are vital to the information gathering process and do not constitute an investigation.
-Written information should be passed to the DSL.
+Written information should be completed on the Online Safeguarding Form, which once complete will go to the DSL and DDSL.
 The designated safeguarding lead will evaluate the quality of the recording of concerns and may ask staff to provide further information.